-“The 2016 event proved better than ever with a wide range of new kite fliers and firm favourites” explained festival organiser Gill Bloom.
-“It’s a lot of work to pull this festival together, but with the help of Portsmouth City Council, this year’s festival was even better than ever.”
+“The event will have a wide range of new kite fliers and firm favourites” explained festival organiser Gill Bloom.
+“It’s a lot of work to pull this festival together, but with the help of Portsmouth City Council, this year’s festival will be even better than ever.”

 Once again the skies above Southsea Common, Portsmouth will be filled with a myriad of kites of all shapes and sizes on August 12th and 13th 2017, 10am until 5pm both days.
 This free event is jointly organised by Portsmouth City Council and The Kite Society of Great Britain.